scenarioo/scenarioo/docs/tutorial/Configuration.md

 Using generated security password: 67f584b8-04e6-46b3-af57-90f037c0ca5b
 ```

-You can use following application properties to set the username and password differently:
+You can use the following application properties to set the username and password to different values:
 ```
 spring.security.user.name=scenarioo
 spring.security.user.password=somePassword